ananyakotia/idli_ext/README.md

 ## Overview
 The India Data Lab Initiative (IDLI) harmonizes India’s flagship household and firm surveys so researchers can work with consistent, analysis-ready microdata.
 By standardizing layouts, reconciling evolving classification systems, and validating outputs against official benchmarks, the lab lowers the fixed cost of using datasets such as the National Sample Surveys (NSS) and the Annual Survey of Industries (ASI).{**ASI Datasets coming soon**}

-This repository provides a standardized, reproducible Stata-based pipeline for processing and cleaning publicly available NSS labour, NSS consumption, NSS enterprise and ASI datasets.
-The goal of this project is to make high-quality, fully cleaned, analysis-ready datasets easily accessible to:
+This repository provides a standardized, reproducible Stata-based pipeline for processing and cleaning publicly available NSS labour, NSS consumption, NSS enterprise and ASI datasets.{**NSS consumption, NSS enterprise and ASI datasets are coming soon**} The goal of this project is to make high-quality, fully cleaned, analysis-ready datasets easily accessible to:

 - Researchers
 - Academicians